nyx-ui/Vanity-Webhook-Spammer/README.md

-A Webhook Tool for Discord that i wrote in python, the tool has a Webhook-Spammer that spams a desired webhook with a custom message, a Webhook-Checker that checks if the webhook is working (If so, it will send a message saying that the webhook is working) and more.
+A Webhook Tool for Discord that i wrote in python, the tool has a Webhook-Spammer that spams a desired webhook with a custom message, a Webhook-Checker that checks if the webhook is working (If so, it will send a message saying that the webhook is working), a Webhook-Deleter wich deletes the desired webhook and more.
 (There are currently only these 2 features but im gonna update it soon)

 ## Current Features